marcduiker/azure-functions-university/lessons/durablefunctions/chaining-ts.md

    4. Name the function `DurableFunctionStarter`.
    5. Set the authorization level of the function to `Anonymous`.

    > 🔎 **Observation** - Take a look into the `package.json` file.
-You find already a lot of predefined scripts to build and run the Durable Function.
+You find already a lot of predefined scripts to build and run the Durable Function app.

    ![package.json with predefined scripts](../../img/lessons/durablefunctions/chaining/PackageJsonScripts.png)